waylaidwanderer/gemini-plays-pokemon-public/notepad.md

 ## IV.
 Current Objectives & Plans
 *   **Primary Goal:** Defeat Pryce, the Mahogany Town Gym Leader, to earn the Glacier Badge.
 *   **Current Obstacle:** A Fisher is blocking the gym entrance at (6, 14).
-All leads in Mahogany Town have been exhausted.
-*   **Hypothesis 1:** The trigger is exploring the Whirl Islands.
-This requires catching a Pokémon that can learn Fly.
-*   **Hypothesis 2 (Alternative):** The trigger is healing the sick Miltank on Route 39.
-This would require gathering berries.
-*   **Current Plan:** Travel to Mahogany Town to heal and buy Poké Balls.
-Return to Route 42 to catch a flying-type Pokémon.
-Once I can fly, I will test Hypothesis 2 by flying to Route 39 and healing the Miltank before attempting Hypothesis 1.
+*   **Current Plan:**
+    1. Travel to Mahogany Town.
+    2. Conduct a thorough sweep of the town: talk to every NPC again and re-check all buildings to test the hypothesis that the trigger is local.
+    3. If the local trigger hypothesis fails, proceed with the plan to acquire a Pokémon with Fly.
+    4. Test the alternative hypotheses: healing the Miltank on Route 39 or exploring the Whirl Islands.

 ## V. Failed Hypotheses & Corrected Misconceptions
-*   **Mahogany Gym Blockade:** The trigger for the Fisher to move is NOT defeating Team Rocket or talking to any of the local NPCs post-Team-Rocket.
+*   **Mahogany Gym Blockade:** The trigger for the Fisher to move is NOT defeating Team Rocket or talking to any of the local NPCs post-Team-Rocket (initial sweep).
 *   **RAGECANDYBAR:** The Mahogany Town 'shop' is a front for Team Rocket and does not sell any items.
 The RAGECANDYBAR cannot be purchased to move the Fisher.

 ## VI.
 Glitched Encounters